-Gender and sex discrimination is strongly associated with poor mental health.
-It plays a key role in mental well-being decline and the developing mental illnesses in women and gender-diverse people.
+Gender inequality is strongly associated with poor mental health.
+It plays a key role in mental well-being decline and the development of mental illnesses in women and gender-diverse people.
 For example, depression is twice as prevalent among women as men.

 Let’s explore how and why gender inequality fuels mental health problems in women, both short- and long-term.

-It triggers development of mental health conditions or worsening the symptoms
+It triggers the development of mental health conditions or worsens the symptoms